 Upon arrival at camp, a copy of a current medical form for each youth and adult must be turned in to the medical staff.
-An attached photocopy of the camper's insurance card must also be provided as directed by Part A. Copies of these health forms should not be faxed or emailed to Camp.
+An attached photocopy of the camper's insurance card must also be provided as directed by Part A. Copies of these health forms should not be faxed to or emailed to Camp.
 Copies should also be kept by the pack or parents.
-Health forms will not be returned at the end of the session.
+Health forms will not be returned at end of camp.